Reproductive disorders in female patients with respiratory organ tuberculosis

 Candidate of Medical Sciences, Senior Researcher, Clinical and Diagnostic Department

-Elena Uvarova
+Elena V. Uvarova

 Academician V.I.
 Kulakov Research Center of Obstetrics, Gynecology, and Perinatology, Ministry of Health of Russia